morynthe/test-docs/README.md

 # repository content
-examples of created test artifacts
+examples of created test artifacts (on a branch "examples")